 \subsubsection{Grid convergence, accuracy and stability analysis}

 The grid size is chosen after a grid convergence study for the shape and volume of the grain.
 Figure \ref{fig:shape_convg} shows the grain shape convergence as the grid is refined.
-The required grid size for accurate simulation strongly depends on the Damkohler and Peclet number.
-A more refined grid is needed for high Damkohler and Peclet numbers, as seen in Fig. \ref{fig:shape_convg} (III and IV) the coarse grid size fails to even predict a physical shape.
+The required grid size for accurate simulation strongly depends on the Damk\"{o}hler and P\'{e}clet number.
+A more refined grid is needed for high Damk\"{o}hler and P\'{e}clet numbers.
+As apparent from Figure \ref{fig:shape_convg}, the coarser grid size fails to even predict a physical shape particularly at high Pe and Da numbers.
 We chose $\Delta x = 0.005$ as the grid size for the simulations.

-In figures \ref{fig:err-case1}-\ref{fig:err-case4}, $L_1$, $L_2$ and $L_{\infty}$ errors of the grain volume (area) at various Peclet and Damkohler numbers are plotted vs the grid size.
-The solutions at the finest grid, $\Delta x = 0.0025$ is set as the reference solution.
-The convergence rate shows at least second order of accuracy for all the norms of the error.
-In figures \ref{fig:err-case2} and \ref{fig:err-case4} a higher convergence rate is observed, in both cases the ration of Damkohler and Peclet ($Da_I$) is higher than the other two cases.
+In Figures~\ref{fig:grid_conv}(\subref{fig:err-case1})~--~(\subref{fig:err-case4}), $L_1$, $L_2$ and $L_{\infty}$ relative errors of the grain volume (area) at various P\'{e}clet and Damk\"{o}hler numbers are plotted against the grid size.
+The errors are computed as the difference between the current and the successive refinement. {The convergence rate shows second order of accuracy in space for all error norms, except for Case I which has first order of accuracy in space for $L_1$ and $L_2$ norms.} Figure 5 shows the symmetric difference error as a function of grid resolution $\Delta{x}$, following the method by~\cite{Ahn2007-ig}.
+The symmetric difference error $err_{sym}$ is computed as

+where $V_{true}$ and $V_{LS}$ refers to the true and level-set reconstructed areas or volumes.
+The convergence rate shows the order of accuracy is between first and second order.

-In Figure \ref{fig:err-time-step}, the volume convergence versus different time step seizes are plotted.
+In Figure~\ref{fig:err-time-step-grid-all}(\subref{fig:err-time-step}), we plot the volume convergence versus time step size for $Da=178$ and $Pe=600$.